brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 ![Alt text](/image-4.png)

+> `FMACH dst = src0 + src1 * src2` is the canonical instruction underpinning GEMMS.

+One way that GEMMs can be performed is to hold

 ## The Training Loop: making many GPUs act like one

 Once we have squeezed everything we can out of a single GPU, the next challenge is scale.
 Modern foundation models don't fit on a single device's memory, and even if they did, training them in a reasonable wall-clock time requires spreading the work across dozens, hundreds, or thousands of accelerators.
 That shift takes us from the **inner loop** (are we doing useful math on one GPU?) to the **training loop:** how do we coordinate many GPUs so they behave like one coherent machine?